There are three organizations in Aruba that deal with everything that involves restoration, protection, maintenance and

 The main objective of the Monuments Foundation (SMFA) is to preserve Aruban Monuments.

 Monuments Fund Aruba achieves its goal by:

-- Buying or acquiring, restoring, renting and maintaining monuments
+- Purchasing, acquiring, restoring, renting and maintaining protected monuments.

 - Focusing on awareness about monuments, as an essential part of our cultural heritage, through photo contests, media, exhibitions, education, etc.

 - Giving advice to monuments owners.